VictoriaParkes/MS1-Vikki-Sponge-Patisserie/docs/testing/functionality-testing.md

 # Functionality Testing

 Details of manual testing of the functions of each feature of the website.
+Chrome DevTools was used to test the website on different screen sizes.

 | Test Label | Test Action | Expected Outcome | Test Outcome |
 |----------|-----------|----------------|------------|